lovisareiche/SocialInflationExpectation/README.md

 ## Main Codes

-### a1: Creates SPI and PPI
+### a: Panel Regression

+#### 1 : Indices
 Creates the indices needed in the regression using social and physical proximity between geographical units and their inflation expectations

-### a2: Combines all variables to allow for a panel regression
+#### 2: Combines all variables to allow for a panel regression
 Creates a combined dataset and runs a number of regression specifications

-### a3: Case Study
+### b: Case Study
-Identifies inflation events and checks how connectedness to this region impacts expectations
+Identifies inflation events and checks how connectedness to this region impacts expectations.
+This analysis has not been written.

+### c: Further analysis
+Want to look at questions like:
+1. Are biased commuting zones more connected?
+2. Is outwardness indicative of expectations?
+3. Can we preidct the variance of expectations